JPS-GER/ComfyUI_JPS-Nodes/README.md

 * Get Image Size - get width and height value from an input image, useful in combination with "Resolution Multiply" and "SDXL Recommended Resolution Calc" nodes

 __Style__
-* SDXL Prompt Styler - add movie and general styles to your text prompt - uses json files, so you can extend the available options
+* SDXL Prompt Styler - add artists, movies and general styles to your text prompt - uses json files, so you can extend the available options

 # Credits